-Kabaya Tough Gummy: 5 Flavors of Sour Springy Gummy Candy
+Kabaya Tough Gummy: 5 Flavors of Sour Springy Gummies

-When I went shopping at a 7 Eleven last time, I was in the mood for sour gummy candy, so from that genre I chose one that was released several years ago yet has already gained wide popularity in Japan.
+When I went shopping at a 7 Eleven last time, I was in the mood for sour gummy candy, so from that genre, I chose one that was released several years ago but has already gained wide popularity.

 Kabaya Tough Gummy

-The red Ume gummy candy has a moderate acidity and is packed full of flavor of Ume plums, while the green one is rather fruity and more of a sweet gummy candy.
+In the product, while the red gummy candy has moderate acidity and is packed full of the flavor of Ume, the green one is rather fruity and more on the sweet side.

-Lastly, according to the ingredient lists, the main ingredients in Kabaya Tough Gummy are starch syrup, sugar, gelatin, vegetable fat and oil, reduced palatinose, sorbitol, acidifier, polysaccharide thickener, flavors and colors, amino acids, sweeteners, and glazing agent.
+Lastly, based on the ingredient lists, the main ingredients in Kabaya Tough Gummy are starch syrup, sugar, gelatin, vegetable oil, reduced palatinose, sorbitol, acidifier, polysaccharide thickener, flavoring, colors, amino acids, sweeteners, and glazing agent.